Manangupta71/research-radar/README.md

 "# ResearchRadar"
 ## Motivation

-Keyword search on arXiv tells you what exists — it doesn't tell you what's missing.
+Keyword search on arXiv tells you what exists, it doesn't tell you what's missing.
 As someone working across research communities, I noticed researchers often struggle to identify *where the white spaces are* in a field before starting new work.
-ResearchRadar is an attempt to make that gap visible, automatically — using semantic embeddings rather than keyword frequency, so proximity in meaning is what drives the analysis, not surface-level term matching.
+ResearchRadar is an attempt to make that gap visible, automatically using semantic embeddings rather than keyword frequency, so proximity in meaning is what drives the analysis, not surface-level term matching.

 ---